Make Sure Your Website is Editable

 Make Sure You Own Your Site

-It is great being able to add pages of new content to your website.
+It is great to be able to add pages of new content to your website.
 However, as your website grows it becomes one of your biggest assets.
-Your domain name, site structure and page content all get indexed in the search engines.
+Your domain name, site structure, and page content all get indexed in the search engines.
 The last thing you want to do is start all over again.